December 23, 2025

 Elevation Grid Creation dialog from left to right: Using only 3D Line or Area Features, Triangulation Method Selected using a Point Cloud, A Binning Method Selected using a Point Cloud.

-The binning method works by spatially binning the data into areas corresponding with the size of the output grid cells.
-One point value from each bin/grid cell is used to represent the cell in the final gridded layer.
-The elevation value from each bin that is used to generate the grid is determined by the specific binning method that is selected.
-For example, the Binning Minimum Value method uses the minimum elevation value from each bin to generate the grid.
+The binning method works by spatially dividing the dataset into bins that correspond to the resolution of the output grid cells.
+A single elevation value from each bin is then used to represent the corresponding cell in the final gridded layer.
+The value chosen depends on the selected binning method—for example, Binning Minimum Value uses the lowest elevation within each bin, making it especially useful for generating bare-earth terrain models from lidar data.

 DSM versus a DTM in 3d and path profile views